caseyg/awesome/README.md

 *   [htunnicliff/jmap-jam](https://github.com/htunnicliff/jmap-jam) - Jam is a tiny (~2kb gzipped), strongly-typed JMAP client with zero runtime dependencies.
 It has friendly, fluent APIs that make working with JMAP a breeze.

-*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - AI-powered organization and chat assistant for Obsidian
+*   [different-ai/file-organizer-2000](https://github.com/different-ai/file-organizer-2000) - AI assistant for Obsidian that goes beyond just a chat.

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, and Gemini.

 *   [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 Scrape, crawl and extract with a single API.